AlexMos36/Counter/README.md

 ## Functionality:

-In this counter you can find three buttons that increase, decrease and reset the value.
+*In this counter you can find three buttons that increase, decrease and reset the value.

-The part of HTML was implemented completely with JS.
+*The part of HTML was implemented completely with JS.

+*The goal of this project was to learn and use the basics by JavaScript.

+*I implemented any visible content with modification of the DOM and styling with CSS.

 ![Counter](https://github.com/AlexMos36/Counter/blob/main/assets/Img/Immagine%202023-02-17%20120251.png)